JLBLine/WODEN/INSTALL.md

     -DJSONC_ROOT=/path/to/json-c/installation \
     -DCFITSIO_ROOT=/path/to/cfitsio/installation
 ```
-All NVIDIA GPUs have a specfic compute capability, which relates to their internal architecture.
+All NVIDIA GPUs have a specific compute capability, which relates to their internal architecture.
 You can tell the compiler which architecture to compile for, which in theory should make compilation quicker, and ensure the code runs correctly on your GPU.
 You can find out the compute value here (https://developer.nvidia.com/cuda-gpus), and pass it to CMake via:
 ```
 cmake .. -DCUDA_ARCH=6.0
 ```
+>WARNING - for newer CUDA versions, some compute capabilities are deprecated, so the compiler leaves them out by default.
+For example, using CUDA version 11.2, compute capabilities 3.5 to 5.0 are ignored.
+If you card has a compute capability of 5.0, you _must_ include the flag `-DCUDA_ARCH=5.0`, otherwise the `nvcc` compiler will not create an executable capable of running on your device.

 If you need to pass extra flags to your CUDA compiler, you can do so by adding something like the following
 ```sh
 -DCMAKE_CUDA_FLAGS="-someflag"